 Details of the solution

-Now that the reader understands the problem and has a general idea of how you recommend solving it, you can go into more detail.
 The solution section is crucial to creating a good white paper because it sells your product or service.
 It helps the reader determine whether or not your company is the right solution for them.

 Summary

-The summary reiterates the main points you made throughout your white paper.
-You want your summary to be brief and to the point.
+The summary reiterates the main points made throughout the white paper.
+The summary should be brief and to the point.
 It highlights the problem, the main findings from your research, and the solution you’re offering.
-It should also emphasize the benefits of your solution and how it helps the reader.

-Your white paper aims to position your product or service as the solution to the reader’s problem.
-You can do this by including a call to action (CTA) throughout your content.
-A CTA tells the reader what to do to take the next step forward, like scheduling a demo or a call with your team.
+It should also emphasize the benefits of your product or service and how it helps the reader.
+You can also include a call to action, which tells the reader the next steps to take, like scheduling a demo or a call with your team.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.